PlentyOfShade/arb-bot-indev/README.md

-Oct21:

-- I'm gonna delete a lot of stuff about truffle and ganache since I think hardhat does everything that those imports do.
-- I used npm uninstall ganache and truffle

 To-Do:

 - Make and connect my own node instead of using Alchemy node provider
 - Connect to DEX, Chains, Tokens of my choice
 - Test in a hardhat fork
-- Connect to a, hopefully free, cloud hosting provider
+- Connect to a, hopefully free, cloud hosting provider for bot and possibly node
-- Maybe migrate web3 import usage to hardhatweb3
 - Maybe try to make instances of an HDwallet using hardhat instead of @truffle/hdwallet-provider

 ## Technology Stack & Tools